New Graduate Students 2018-19

 Induction & Visa Scanning

-If you are a non-EU International Student you MUST bring your passport and visa/BRP card with you to to be scanned after the induction at 11.30am in the Maplethorpe Seminar Room.
-If you are unable to attend this session, then please contact the College Office to make alternative arrangements: 01865 274929, email@example.com.
+If you are a non-EU International Student you MUST bring your passport and visa/BRP card with you to to be scanned, either before or after the induction on Wednesday morning in the Maplethorpe Seminar Room.
+If you are unable to attend this session, then please contact the College Office to make alternative arrangements: 01865 274929, firstname.lastname@example.org.

-All students must register with a doctor’s surgery for their time in Oxford and inform the College of their Doctor’s details.
+All students must register with an Oxford doctor’s surgery for their time in Oxford and inform the College of their Doctor’s details.
 St Hugh’s Undergraduates all register with the Summertown Health Centre, and Graduate students are invited to do the same by visiting their registration page.

 Dinner for New Graduates

-If you would like to attend, you must email: firstname.lastname@example.org by noon on Monday 9th October.
-If you do not RSVP you will not be able to attend.
+If you would like to attend, you must email: email@example.com by noon on Monday 8th October.
+If you do not confirm you will not be able to attend.